Xenoblade Chronicles X: Legacy

-The foundation work for Xenoblade Chronicles X provided a base architecture upon which the staff were able to build for the next Xeno game for the Nintendo Switch, resulting in a far shorter development time than previous Xenoblade titles.
+The foundation work for Xenoblade Chronicles X provided a base architecture upon which the staff were able to build for the next Xeno game for the Switch, resulting in a far shorter development time than the previous Xenoblade titles.
 The next game, titled Xenoblade Chronicles 2 and released worldwide on December 1, 2017, acts as a thematic sequel to Xenoblade Chronicles, shifting back to a story-driven approach after the focus on gameplay for Xenoblade Chronicles X. Elma was released as a recruitable "Blade" for the expansion pass of Xenoblade Chronicles 2.

-Future

-Koh Kojima, the game director of the Xenoblade Chronicles series wishes to develop a sequel to Xenoblade Chronicles X. As of 2018, Tetsuya Takahashi says that while a sequel to Xenoblade Chronicles X is possible, Monolith Soft may take the series to a completely new direction.
-Despite Takahashi's desires to bring Xenoblade Chronicles X to the Nintendo Switch, he says that "money" is an issue and that reconfiguring it to the Switch would be difficult due to the game's massive size.
+Both Kojima and Takahashi have voiced their wish and willingness to develop a sequel to Xenoblade Chronicles X.